Mushbt/stockholm-fc/README.md

 ## Known Bugs
 * ### Resolved

-    * During validation one error was highlighted, a brief description is below:
+    * During validation two errors were highlighted, a brief description is below:

     * CSS -